snakeying/flux-api-worker/README.md

 ### Cross-Origin Resource Sharing (CORS) Support 🌍🔓

 Flux-API-Worker supports CORS, allowing access to the API from web applications on different domains.
-This means you can call the API directly in frontend JavaScript applications without encountering cross-origin issues. 🔗🚫🚧
+This means you can call the API directly from frontend JavaScript applications without encountering cross-origin issues. 🔗🚫🚧

 ### Using in Third-Party Applications 🔗🔌

 Flux-API-Worker can be easily integrated into various applications such as NextWeb, ChatBox, etc. When configuring in these applications:

-1. Set the API address to your Worker URL (chat completion endpoint). 🔗
+1. Set the API address to your Worker URL (chat completions endpoint). 🔗
-2. Enter the API KEY you've set. 🔑
+2. Enter the API KEY you set. 🔑
 3. Ignore the System Message setting provided by the application, as Flux-API-Worker uses built-in System Messages. 💬🚫

-> Note: Flux-API-Worker has removed the context feature, and each call will generate a new unique image. 🆕🖼️
+> Note: Flux-API-Worker has removed the context functionality, generating a new unique image with each call. 🆕🖼️

 ### Response Format 📤📊

-Non-streaming response example:
+Example of a non-streaming response:

 ```json
 {